canonical/is-charms-contributing-guide/CONTRIBUTING.md

 risks of introducing bugs with the urgency and impact of the underlying need to land the change.

+Alternatives to merging the PR with failing status checks include:

+* Change the code to fix the problem.
+* Remove the status check.
+This should not be done lightly as the value the status check provides to the team is lost.
+* Wait for an upstream fix for the issue.

 This will ensure that we minimise the number of bugs in our code and tooling.

 ## Charm Configuration Option Description